 Since the onset of COVID-19, many New York employees have feared retaliation or have already faced wrongful termination as a result of raising concerns for workplace safety during a global pandemic.

-As a result, New York Governor Andrew Cuomo enacted protections for New York State and City employees during this uneasy time.
+As a result, New York Governor Andrew Cuomo enacted protections for New York State and City employees during this pandemic.
 Employees may file complaints against employers for the following reasons including, but not limited to:

-- You are/were being forced to work at a business that is not allowed to operate
+- Employer forces/forced you to work at a business that is not allowed to operate.

-- You are being forced to work for a business that is allowed to operate, however, (1) your employer is not taking proper safety and health precautions, (2) you have particular concerns because you or a family member are part of a vulnerable population
+- Employer forces/forces you to work for a business that is allowed to operate, however: (1) your employer is not taking proper safety and health precautions; (2) you have particular concerns because you or a family member are part of a vulnerable population.

-Unfortunately, employees still fear retaliation as whistleblower protections are still not in a place they need to be as the virus is one year in.
+Unfortunately, employees still fear retaliation as whistleblower protections are still not in the place they need to be as the virus is one year in.

 COVID-19 Sick Leave Laws

 Though not directly tied to COVID-19, New York State has put a paid sick leave law into place.
-Effective September 30, employers are now required to begin recording accruals for paid sick leave for every employee, and the accrued time will carry over year to year starting January 1, 2021.
+After going into effect on September 30, 2020, employers are now legally required to record accruals for paid sick leave for every employee.
+This accrued time will carry over year to year, starting January 1, 2021.
 New York State Sick Leave explains that employees are to receive sick leave benefits at a rate of one hour for every 30 hours worked.
 An employer can also elect to frontload all sick time at the start of the year.
-The minimum hours that an employee may use each year are determined based on employer size and income as follows:
+Employer size and income determine the minimum hours that an employee may use each year:

 - 1-4 Employees: 40 hours of unpaid sick leave